 Popular Digital Product Ideas:

-- E-books or Guides: Write a detailed guide on a topic you are an expert in.
-For example, "The Ultimate Guide to Etsy SEO."
+• E-books or Guides: Write a detailed guide on a topic you are an expert in.

-- Templates: Create templates that save your audience time.
-For example, video editing presets, social media templates, or digital planners.
+• Templates: Create templates that save your audience time, like video editing presets or social media templates.

-- Online Courses: Create a video course teaching a skill.
-If you are a great photographer, create a course on "Photography for Beginners."
+• Online Courses: Create a video course teaching a skill you have mastered.

 You can sell these products on platforms like Gumroad or directly on your own website.